wilsonte-umich/mdi-suite-template/shiny/shared/session/types/manifestTypes/README.md

 ## Manifest Types

+A **manifest** is a file provided by a Stage 1 pipeline or other data provider in a project zip that enumerates a related set of samples or other data content.
+Scripts in the **manifestTypes** folder:
-'manifestType' scripts declare expected manifest file metadata and handling functions used by sourceFileUpload and potentially other modules.
+- declare expected metadata in a specific type of manifest file
+- provide handling functions used by sourceFileUpload and related modules

 All manifestTypes, e.g., 'manifestTypes$xyz', must be a **list** with members: